Søren Søndergaard (politician)

-Søren Bo Søndergaard (born 16 August 1955 in Kyndby) is a Danish teacher, metalworker and politician, who is a member of the Folketing for the Red-Green Alliance.
+Søren Bo Søndergaard (born 16 August 1955) is a Danish teacher, metalworker and politician, who is a member of the Folketing for the Red-Green Alliance.
 He was elected into parliament at the 2015 Danish general election, and previously served from 1994 to 2005.
 He was a Member of the European Parliament for the People's Movement against the EU and associated member of GUE/NGL from 2007 to 2014.

+Biography

+Søren Søndergaard was born into the family of engineer Ernst Søndergaard and office assistant Birthe Søndergaard.

 Political career

-Søndergaard was first elected into the Folketing at the 1994 election and was reelected in 1998 and 2001.
+Søndergaard was first elected into the Folketing at the 1994 election.
+During his first term in the Folketing, he became a member of the Parliamentary Assembly of the Council of Europe and a rapporteur on Albania and political prisoners in Azerbaijan.
+He was reelected in 1998 and 2001.
 From 2006 to 2007 he was a municipal council member of Gladsaxe Municipality.
 From 2007 to 2014 he was a member of the European Parliament.
 After the 2014 European Parliament election he failed to get reelected.
-In 2015 he ran for national parliament again and was elected.
+In 2015 he ran for national parliament again and was elected through a constituency mandate in the Copenhagen Suburbs Constituency.
 He was reelected in 2019.